Snubia/Kolo/README.md

 **Redux Thunk**

-Tosend AJAX Request to the action
+To send AJAX Request to the action